Top Cheap Home Insurance Companies UK

 Policy Expert home insurance logo

 No single insurance provider is the cheapest or best for everyone, but some home insurance companies stand out for the best combination of good customer reviews, features and cheap quotes.
 We've assembled a list of reputable, cheaper home insurance providers by analysing data from over 50 UK brands.
-Here are the best of the group.
+Read about some that stood out to us, and why.

 Compare House Insurance Quotes